PLEASE read the entire website before contacting me; It would be such a shame to waste both our time if you do not agree

 Depending on the current child care climate in our area, the length of the waitlist can vary.
 I have had waits of 6 months, just to turn around and have a family quit no notice... that in turn opens a space immediately.

 2. Do part time openings become available more often than full time?
-At this time NO. I do prefer to fill my spots with a Full time child.
+I prefer to fill my spots with a Full time child.
 I require that Families that work part time schedules with varying days contract a full time space because of the constant change in days and hours needed and because I have very limited spots.
 At this time I only offer Full time or Drop-in care.

 3. Can I stop in anytime and have a look around?

 I would be thrilled to have you stop by and visit my home, however, in order to maintain a safe, secure and trusting environment for the families already enrolled in my program, I ask that you make an appointment to visit after hours.
 Parents/guardians of children who currently attend are welcome to drop in at any time their child is in my care.

 4. How come a family who applied after us was offered a space first?
 This will ONLY happen if the family's requested schedule better matches the current opening or availability.
 For example, a family looking for full time care may be offered the space if another family higher on the waitlist only wants a Drop-in position.
 I only offer short term contracts (3 or 6 months) once a child turn 12 months; you are welcome to use Drop-in services too.

 5. Will we get updates about where we are on the list?
 Unfortunately, I do not send out updates about waitlist status as my current children keep me plenty busy.
 However, families on the wait list are always welcome to e-mail or text me at any time to see where you are or if any changes have occurred.